 This isn’t the first AI-powered store, and you’ll likely remember us talking about Amazon Go.

 Unlike Walmart’s IRL, Amazon’s foray into AI is a grab and go store: there are no cashiers, instead, customers scan the code from the Amazon Go app to enter.
 Using artificial intelligence and camera technology, items are tallied when customers leave and then charged to their account.

 Now you may be wondering why commerce giants like Walmart and Amazon are plowing investments into brick-and-mortar stores.
 Isn’t the future of retail online?

-Projections from Euromonitor International suggest that 83 percent of goods purchased internationally will be bought in-store, which presents an opportunity for companies to harness the power of technology trends in retail.
+suggest that 83 percent of goods purchased internationally will be bought in-store, which presents an opportunity for companies to harness the power of technology trends in retail.